Classical-to-Quantum Crossover in 2D TMD Field-Effect Transistors: A First-Principles Study via Sub-10 nm Channel Scaling Beyond the Boltzmann Tyranny: Introduction

 The interplay between classical and quantum transport—and its influence on scaling two-dimensional (2D) field-effect transistors (FETs) to the sub-10-nm regime—remains insufficiently understood.
 When the channel length $L_{\mathrm{ch}}$ is shorter than the electron–phonon mean free path~\cite{Guo_NJPhys_2019,Bai_NanoSelect_2022,Lee_NatCom_2021}, electron–phonon scattering can be neglected and transport is ballistic.
-Here, we examine monolayer Pt–WSe$_2$–Pt nanojunctions configured as FETs with $L{\mathrm{ch}} = 3$, 6, 9, and 12 nm.
-Transmission coefficients $\tau(E)$ are computed using NEGF-DFT (NanoDCAL), and gate-dependent currents are evaluated within the Landauer formalism coupled to an effective gate model (cf. Ref.\cite{FET-AlN}).
-The gate stack is represented by an equivalent oxide thickness (EOT) of 8 \AA, modeled as a dielectric layer with relative permittivity $\varepsilon_r = 3.9$, as illustrated in Fig.\ref{Fig:scheme}.
+This study investigates monolayer Pt–WSe$_2$–Pt nanojunctions designed as FETs with channel lengths of 3, 6, 9, and 12 nm, as illustrated in Fig.~\ref{Fig:scheme}(a).
+Transmission coefficients $\tau(E)$ are calculated utilizing NEGF-DFT (NanoDCAL), as shown in Fig.~\ref{Fig:scheme}(b).
+The gate-dependent currents are assessed using the Landauer formalism in conjunction with an effective gate model, $V_{\mathrm{G}}^{\mathrm{eff}}(V_g)$, described in Sec.~IIC.
+The gate architecture is configured with an equivalent oxide thickness (EOT) of 8 \AA, represented as a dielectric layer having a relative permittivity of $\varepsilon_r = 3.9$, as depicted in Fig.~\ref{Fig:scheme}(c). $\tau(E)$ is shifted by the applied gate voltage $V_g$ such that the transmission band gap $(E_V, E_C)$ relative to the chemical potential $\mu$ at $V_g=0$, as shown in the upper panel of Fig.~\ref{Fig:scheme}(d).
+The correlation between $V_g$ and $V_{\mathrm{G}}^{\mathrm{eff}}(V_g)$ is depicted in the lower panel of Fig.~\ref{Fig:scheme}(d) \cite{FET-AlN}.